Shape memory alloys made from nickel titanium can be characterized as follows

-- These effects are mainly named two-way effect and pseudoelasticity (also pseudoelastic behavior, superelasticity).
+- These effects are mainly called two-way effect and pseudoelasticity (also pseudoelastic behavior, superelasticity).

 - The effects can be set according to your requirements and depend on temperatures, the alloy and other parameters.

-- Your customers will believe you are performing magic.
-But that’s not what you need to do – all you need to do is resorting to the expertise of Ingpuls.
+- Your customers will be amazed and believe you can perform magic.
+But no magic required – all you need is the expertise of Ingpuls!